COPT

 ALR-67: In Through the Out Door

-Without BAE’s RWR systems, Australia’s fighter fleet would be left without defensive warning systems to notify them of incoming anti-aircraft missiles.
-A gap that would leave their fighters unable to operate in even medium-threat environments without high risk.
+The contract was issued in February 2005.
+By September 2006, problems with the proposed Hornet installations were apparent.
+Without BAE’s RWR systems, however, Australia’s fighter fleet would be left without defensive warning systems to notify them of incoming anti-aircraft missiles.
+A gap that would leave those fighters unable to operate in even medium-threat environments without high risk.

-In response to these reports of contract cancellation, the Minister issued a September 13, 2006 release noting that the system was “under review,” and offering reassurances re: BAE’s jobs if the F/A-18 integration should be canceled.
-According to the Minister’s September 2005 release, only A$ 94 million was spent on the ALR 2002 project, and the system has been successfully tested on CH-47 Chinook and S-70A Black Hawk helicopters as well as DHC-4 Caribou and C-130 Hercules transport aircraft.
+In response to reports of contract cancellation, the Minister issued a Sept 13/06 statement noting that the system was “under review,” and offering reassurances re: BAE’s jobs if the F/A-18 integration should be canceled.
+According to the Minister’s September 2005 release, only A$ 94 million was spent on the ALR 2002 project for Hornet integration, a significant percentage of the program’s budget.

-The follow-on Nov 13/06 release confirms the choice of Raytheon’s offering in its stead for the F/A-18 HUG program, and commits the Australian government to using BAE’s technology only on its helicopter fleet:
+The follow-on Nov 13/06 release confirmed the choice of Raytheon’s offering in its stead for the F/A-18 HUG program, and commits the Australian government to using BAE’s technology only on its helicopter fleet:

 “The ALR-67(V)3 will be progressively fitted to the F/A-18 from 2008 with Full Operational Capability achieved in 2011.